-The property is a EXTREMELY high risk for termites as the environments to the property are very conducive with many susceptible areas.
+The property is a HIGH risk for termites as the environments to the property are very conducive with many susceptible areas as noted in this report.

-I can not stress how important it is to severely reduce and keep clean the trees, vegetation, timber and/or all other debri and all other items not only around the home but to the entire property as a matter of urgency to reduce the very high risk for termite activity and to keep the environment as low risk as possible for a conducive and susceptible area or areas for termites and timber pests.
+I can not stress how important it is to reduce and keep clean the trees, vegetation, timber and/or all other debri and all other items not only around the home but to the entire property as a matter of urgency to reduce the very high risk for termite activity and to keep the environment as low risk as possible for a conducive and susceptible area or areas for termites and timber pests.

-It is impossible to identify all areas for termites, timber pest and timber pest damage.
+It is impossible to identify all areas for termites, timber pest and timber pest damage, however keeping the garden clean, dry and taking away all mulch, mulching, bark and heavy and over grown areas will certainly reduce the risk and help identify termite evidence.